Edited by Robert Butler

 1. A brief history of the economics of sport Robert Butler

-Part I Economics of team sports 3.
+Part I Team sports 4.
 Introduction to the economics of major league baseball Rodney Fort

-5. The economics of association football David Butler and Robert Butler
+6. The economics of Association Football David Butler and Robert Butler

-Part II Economics of English “bat and ball” sports 6.
+Part II English “bat and ball” sports 7.
 It’s just not cricket: rules and the gentleman’s game James Reade, Carl Singleton and Sarah Jewell

-8. The rise of T20 and the Indian premier league Patrick Massey
+9. The rise of T20 and the Indian Premier League Patrick Massey

-Part III Economics of horse racing 9.
+Part III Horse racing and sports betting 10.
 The peculiar economics of horse racing David Forrest

-Part V Economics of refereeing 15.
+Part V Refereeing 14.
 On and off-field behaviour of match officials in professional team sports Peter Dawson, Patrick Massey and Paul Downward

-Part VI Economics of indigenous football 17.
-Playing senior inter-county Gaelic games Elish Kelly
+Part VI Indigenous football 16.
+Playing senior inter-county Gaelic games: the time commitments given and consequences Elish Kelly

 Robert Butler is Lecturer in Economics and Director of the Centre for Sports Economics and Law at University College Cork.